bigeasy/paxos/index.md

 before it can write a commit message, one or more of it's acceptors issues a subsequent promise to another proposer.
 The proposer will have committed its own accept write to the log (TODO wondering of accept should just stage a write to the log instead of having its own register.)
-When the proposing citizen commits it will establish the new government, but it will immediately mark it as collapsed.
+When the proposing islander commits it will establish the new government, but it will immediately mark it as collapsed.